signalspec/interface-compiler/README.md

 The choice of `on_end` or `to_end` defines whether this component ends the event, or the one using it does.
 Therefore, it is an error to specify both.

 `args_in` declares the input arguments passed into the action when it begins, and `args_end` declares the output arguments passed out of the action on end.
-See "Arguments" below for the structure of these objects.
+See "Arguments" below for the structure of these maps.
 Argument names may not be duplicated between `in` and `out`.

 `actions` declares the sub-actions of this action.
 The property is a name-value map, with the values having the structure defined in this section.

 #### Arguments

 `args_in` and `args_out` contain one name-value pair for each argument.
 If the value is a string, it is interpreted as a type.
-Otherwise, it must be an object with the following properties:
+Otherwise, it must be a map with the following properties:

 `type`: The type of this argument.
 One of `int`, `real`, `symbol`, `byte`, or `component`.
-[TODO: type options].
-Component arguments are only allowed on the top-level action of the component.
+Component arguments are only allowed on the top-level action of the component so they can be initialized statically. (this may be relaxed in the future).

 `actions`: For component arguments, a map of sub-actions to be used by this component.
-Keys are action names as declared in the component used, and values are objects with the following keys: `to_begin` / `on_begin` / `to_end` / `on_end`, with the same meaning as in the declaration of actions, but here defining the functions and callbacks for using the component.
+Keys are action names as declared in the component used, and values are maps with the following keys: `to_begin` / `on_begin` / `to_end` / `on_end`, with the same meaning as in the declaration of actions, but here defining the functions and callbacks for using the component.
 The `to` / `on` must be the opposite of the one used in the component definition because this calls/is called by the code in the referenced component. `args` is a map of values for persistent parameters.

 `configure`: Code snippet executed when the persistent value of this argument changes (see "Persistent parameters" above)

+`min`, `max`: For `real` and `int` arguments, the minimum and maximum acceptable values.

+`values`: For `symbol` arguments, the list of valid symbols.

 ## Bindings